 (Gibbs), of Ware, and five grandchildren, Amber, Emily and Travis Floury, and Olivia and Lauren Rucki.
 She also leaves her sister, Shirley Socha, of Ware.
-She was "Lorraine" (Gibbs) and the late at 10 a.m. in St. Mary's Church, quiet nature.
+She was born in Ware, daughter of Alice was held on Monday, Oct.
+15, "Lorraine" (Gibbs) and the late at 10 a.m. in St. Mary's Church, quiet nature.
 She enjoyed gardening, bird watching and putting puzzles together.
 Her greatest loves though were her husband Ron, her children and her grandchildren.
 She held her Catholic faith closely, and it never wavered despite her illness; always knowing that God gives eternal life to those who follow Him.
+Nancy was a member of St.